Davison KK, Birch LL. Child and parent characteristics as predictors of change in girls’ body mass index. Int J Obes 2001; 25: 1,834-1,842.

 - Time 1: In summer before entry into kindergarten, all variables measured except girls' tendency toward activity

-- Time 2: In summer during same period before entry into second grade, measurements included girls', mothers' and fathers' body mass index, and girls' tendency toward activity.
+- Time 2: In summer during same period before entry into second grade, measurements included girls', mothers' and fathers' BMI, and girls' tendency toward activity.

 Girls’ change in BMI:

 - Measured height and weight; difference between age five and seven years